Detector signal characterization with a Bayesian network in XENONnT: The XENON n T Experiment

 The XENONnT SR0 electric field configuration presented new low-energy analysis opportunities due to a higher light yield and thus a lower energy threshold, but also introduced new challenges for event reconstruction and background mitigation, including lower electron production and longer electron drift time.
 For more information on the electric field configuration in XENONnT SR0, see~\cite{Aprile:2022vux}.

-Challenges to a sensitive rare-event analysis in this case include effectively rejecting radiogenic-sourced interactions that occur in the top gas region of the TPC, which can be mistakenly reconstructed to have occurred within the LXe region of the TPC, requiring effective gas-event mitigation for analysis.
+Challenges to a sensitive rare-event analysis in this case include effectively rejecting interactions that occur in the top gas region of the TPC, mostly electronic recoils from gamma rays produced by radioactive contamination in the detector material.
+Gaseous xenon (GXe) interactions can be mistakenly reconstructed to have occurred within the LXe region of the TPC, requiring effective gas-event mitigation for analysis.
+Ionization signals from GXe interactions have characteristic shapes and can thus be identified by analyzing the ionization signal waveform.

 Additionally, the rate of accidental coincidences (ACs), which occur when two detector signals classified as S1 and S2 signals do not originate from the same single-scatter interaction within the TPC, increases with a longer electron drift time and errors in detector signal classification.
 These challenges require careful approaches both to classification of S1 and S2 signals and to event selection based on the characteristics of detector signals comprising an event, to reduce events outside of the region of interest (ROI) for a given analysis.